miki151/keeperrl_wiki/Creature/Spell/Spell_Guide.md

 at +12, which is the requirement for the highest level spell.
 All other monsters will only learn spells up to their own Magic Damage training cap.
-This also means that you will need [Sorcery techs](Sorcery "wikilink") to train the spells of your minions in your dungeon, as wooden, iron and golden bookcases cap at +3, +7 and +12 Magic Damage training, respectively; yet your minions can gain spells beyond your current Sorcery tech level by training their
+This also means that you will need [Sorcery techs](/keeperrl_wiki/Sorcery "wikilink") to train the spells of your minions in your dungeon, as wooden, iron and golden bookcases cap at +3, +7 and +12 Magic Damage training, respectively; yet your minions can gain spells beyond your current Sorcery tech level by training their